DioxusLabs/dioxus/packages/core/README.md

 We have big goals for Dioxus.
 The final implementation must:

 - Be **fast**.
 Allocators are typically slow in WASM/Rust, so we should have a smart way of allocating.
+- Be extremely memory efficient.
+Servers should handle tens of thousands of simultaneous VDoms with no problem.
 - Be concurrent.
 Components should be able to pause rendering using a threading mechanism.
 - Support "broadcasting".
 Edit lists should be separate from the Renderer implementation.
 - Support SSR.
 VNodes should render to a string that can be served via a web server.